GregRos/preszr/README.md

 [![Coverage Status](https://coveralls.io/repos/github/GregRos/szr/badge.svg?branch=master)](https://coveralls.io/github/GregRos/szr?branch=master)
 [![npm](https://img.shields.io/npm/v/szr)](https://www.npmjs.com/package/szr)

 `szr` is a lightweight library for encoding complex objects so they can be serialized.
+Written in TypeScript.

 The encoding `szr` uses creates a simple JSON output that describes objects, references between those objects, their prototypes, and so on.
 You can send this output over the network and use `szr` to reconstruct the original object at the destination, attaching the correct prototype if it has been configured. `szr` also handles circular references.